fbpx

 • The miniature zebu is a herd animal, meaning they travel in large groups of their species for protection from predators.

-• In India, the zebu is considered a sacred animal, and eating them is prohibited.
+• In India, the zebu is considered sacred, and eating them is prohibited.

 • Like a camel, the miniature zebu has a hump on its back that is used for fat storage in times of food scarcity.
 They also use their humps to help dissipate their body heat.